zackhanni/Soma-website-classic/_posts/2015-08-02-rates-services.md

 - - -

 Mastering is the final step in bringing your recording to its potential.
 It gives your music the professional, commercial quality necessary to compete nationally and globally.
-Make sure your next song is radio-ready --  you never know who's listening!
+Make sure your next song is radio-ready --  you never know who's listening! <a href="https://www.izotope.com/en/learn/what-is-mastering.html" target="what is mastering">Learn More about mastering</a>

 - - -